19hours/sg-statutes/Acts/Central Provident Fund Act.md

 21\.—(1) Where in accordance with any regulations made under section 77, a member of the Fund has on or after 1st June 1981 withdrawn any money standing to his credit in the Fund for all or any of the following purposes:

-(a) to make payment, either full or partial, towards the purchase of an immovable property;
+(a) to make payment, either full or partial, towards the purchase or acquisition of an immovable property;

 [57/2007 wef 01/01/2008]

-(b) to repay or to make periodic payments towards the repayment of any loan taken by the member to finance or re-finance the purchase of an immovable property;
+(b) to repay or to make periodic payments towards the repayment of any loan taken by the member to finance or re-finance the purchase or acquisition of an immovable property;

 [57/2007 wef 01/01/2008]